getsentry/sentry-python/MIGRATION_GUIDE.md

   | `scheme`         | `url.scheme`                    |
   | full URL         | `url.full`                      |

-- If you're using the Tornado integration, the `sampling_context` argument of `traces_sampler` doesn't contain the `tornado_request` object anymore.
+- If you're using the Tornado integration and a custom traces/profiles sampler, the `sampling_context` argument of `traces_sampler` and `profiles_sampler` doesn't contain the `tornado_request` object anymore.
 Instead, some of the individual properties of the request are accessible, if available, as follows:

   | Request property | Sampling context key(s)                             |
   | ---------------- | --------------------------------------------------- |